Khloe Kardashian Puts Gold, Glittery Silhouette Of Baby Bump And Bust On Display

 The media outlet also noted, Khloe was likely inspired by her sister Kourtney to have the sparkly mold created.
 Kourtney also memorialized her baby belly six years ago when she was pregnant with her daughter Penelope.

 As E!
-News reminds us, it was in June of 2017 during the season finale of KUWTK that Khloe revealed she was no longer taking birth control as she in Tristan wanted to start a family.
+News reminds us, it was in June of 2017 during the season finale of KUWTK that Khloe revealed she was no longer taking birth control as she and Tristan wanted to start a family.

 “Tristan and I definitely talk about starting a family.
 He wants to have about five or six kids with me and that’s lovely.
 We could start at one and we could grow from there.”